marybarkhi/DemoRestApplication/readme.md

 name : DeomoRestApplication

-database: postgresql   host : olympus.liara.cloud(user and pass sent in email) https://console.liara.ir/apps
+database: postgresql   host : olympus.liara.cloud
+https://console.liara.ir/apps

 swagger can be used in localhost